 Cultivate London has three main objectives:

-- To generate training opportunities and jobs for unemployed young people aged 16-24 in practical horticulture
+- To generate training opportunities and jobs for unemployed young people aged 16-24 in practical horticulture and landscaping

 - To convert derelict and vacant land across London into productive food growing space